smwindecker/holepunch_rladies/README.md

 ## So what do we do?

 Tackling broader problems associated with irreproducibility requires systemic changes, but there are still steps individual researchers can take.
 Computational reproducibility, or the ability to rerun an analysis and get the same results, is one step.
-We have many open science tools to help us achieve this [@lowndes2017], some of which we discuss here.
+We have many open science tools to help us achieve this (Lowndes et al. 2017), some of which we discuss here.

 ## Compendium

 Reproducible research relies upon an organisation system that holds all the components of a project together.
-We've begun to call this structure a research `compendium`, and is discussed in more detail in [@marwick2018].
+We've begun to call this structure a research `compendium`, and is discussed in more detail in (Marwick, Boettiger, and Mullen 2018).

 The key concepts for me, are: